ABCs of Memphis in May: 2015 Edition

 U is for Umbrellas not allowed: Wear a poncho or modify a Hefty Bag instead if rain gear is needed.

 W is for Water: Dehydration sucks, and it's easily preventable.
-Start hydrating a few days before you head to Music Fest or Barbecue Fest.
+Start hydrating a few days before you head to Music Fest or BBQ Fest.
 During the festivals, a good rule is one bottle of water / big glass of water for every big beer.

 Y is for You're going to need a break: At some point, you will need a break from the festival.
 It's more than ok to leave Tom Lee Park for a little bit and grab a snack (and a seat) at any of the restaurants downtown.

 Z is for Ziploc baggies: Put your phone (and anything else that doesn't need to come in contact with water) in a Ziploc baggie before you stash it in your pocket or bag.
+It sounds low tech, but isn't a bad idea especially if you don't want to bother with a purse.

 If you've got any other tips, please leave them in the comments.